M.R.P. Performance Indicators

-- 93 percent of students who graduated between 2012–15 reported they were satisfied/very satisfied with CRP's flexibility and support for their individual academic interests in planning.
+- 74 percent (35 out of 47 survey respondents) of students who graduated between 2015–19 reported they were satisfied/very satisfied with CRP's flexibility and support for their individual academic interests in planning

-- 77 percent of students who graduated between 2012–15 reported being satisfied/very satisfied with their preparation for employment through the M.R.P program.
+- 57 percent (27 out of 47 survey respondents) of students who graduated between 2015–19 reported being satisfied/very satisfied with their preparation for employment through the M.R.P program

 For more information please visit the Cornell Graduate School website.